Vlythe/tahpp_v1/README.md

 4. Search: Use the search bar and filter options to find specific listings quickly based on the project's name.

 ## Technologies Used
-Flutter: UI toolkit for building natively compiled applications.
+- **Flutter**: UI toolkit for building natively compiled applications.
-Dart: Programming language optimized for building mobile apps.
+- **Dart**: Programming language optimized for building mobile apps.
-Hive: local NoSQL database for storing price listings.
+- **Hive**: local NoSQL database for storing price listings.
-Rive: animation creation toolkit to customize mobile apps.
+- **Rive**: animation creation toolkit to customize mobile apps.
-SmoothPageIndicator: to easily create a page indicator widget.
+- **SmoothPageIndicator**: to easily create a page indicator widget.